invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/GetUserInfo.rst

 -LogLevel (optional)
     - Specifies the level of logging.
 None: No logging.
 Minimal: Logs critical errors only.
 Standard: Normal operational logging.
     - Default: Standard

+-UserIds (optional)
+    - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

 Output
 """"""""""""""""""""""""""